+Pain and suffering is separate from your medical bills in a personal injury case.
 You can demand two basic classes of damages from the negligent party in a personal injury case.
-The first is economic damages, which include but are not limited to medical bills, lost income, and other losses.
-However, pain and suffering would be separate from your medical bills.
-This loss is part of the second class of damages, commonly known as non-economic damages.
+The first is economic damages, which include but are not limited to medical bills, lost income, and other financial losses.

-Why Are There Two Kinds of Damages in Personal Injury Cases?
+Why Are There Two Categories of Damages in Personal Injury Cases?

 Is Pain and Suffering the Only Non-Economic Loss?

 Non-economic damages are not limited to pain and suffering.
 Other non-economic damages you could demand in a personal injury case include:

 - Loss of consortium if your spouse or partner passed away from an accident

 - Mental anguish, such as if your accident caused you to suffer anxiety or depression

 - Disfigurement or permanent disability, if you are paralyzed, scarred, or left with another permanent physical disability

 Calculating non-economic damages is difficult because they are intangible.
 There is no set cost for them as there would be for a hospital stay or medical procedure.
 In most cases, pain and suffering and other non-economic damages are tabulated by taking the following factors into account and then estimating a dollar amount:

 - The length of time you might suffer because of your injuries